bioinfologics/satsuma2/README.md

 -dump_cycle_matches<bool> : dump matches on each cycle (for debug/testing) (def=0)
 ```

 Required parameters are query FASTA (-q), target FASTA (-t) and output directory (-o).
-The query and target sequences are chunked (based on the -t\_chunk and -q\_chunk parameters) and KMatch is used to detect aligning regions between chunks.
+The query and target sequences are chunked (based on the -t\_chunk and -q\_chunk parameters) then KMatch is used to detect aligning regions between chunks.
 The number of chunks generated depends on the length of your query and target sequences.
 The amount of memory reserved for KMatch can be modified using the -km\_mem parameter which defaults to 100Gb.

 SatsumaSynteny2 despatches slave processes to compare the chunks which run asynchronously.
 The number of slaves, threads per slave and memory limit per slave are specified using the -slaves, -threads and -sl\_mem parameters.
 The default is to run one single-threaded slave using 100Gb of memory.
 Slaves can be run on a single machine or submitted via a job submission system such as LSF, PBS or SLURM and the satsuma\_run.sh file is used by SatsumaSynteny2 to start the slaves.
 Before running SatsumaSynteny2, you need to modify this file to suit your HPC environment by commenting out the lines you don't need with #.
 You will also need to change 'QueueName' to a queue that exists on your system.
 For example, to run on SLURM your file should look like this;